reonZ/pf2e-perception/README.md

 -   `lesser|standard|greater|greater-prone:ac:0` to force a certain AC value for a cover
 -   `concealed|hidden:dc:0` to force a certain DC value for a visibility

+# Wiki

+take a look at the [wiki](https://github.com/reonZ/pf2e-perception/wiki/Roll-Options) to find some pre-built rollOptions and macros to use with the module

 # CHANGELOG

 You can see the changelog [HERE](./CHANGELOG.md)